user154lt/ELK-BLEDOM-Command-Util/README.md

 A simple class written in kotlin to create command data for led strip lights that present themselves as ELK-BLEDOM

+If your lights work with the app "Lotus Lantern" then this data will work for your lights.

 This repository contains all the data for issuing commands to these light strips that I have managed to find so far and may be updated as and when I find new data.